Teacher Academy

 Summer externship

-The OSLN Teacher Academy includes an industry externship opportunity.
-Teachers will be offered the opportunity to engage in a two-day externship with a local business or manufacturer within their community.
+The OSLN Teacher Academy includes an industry externship.
+Teachers complete a one to two-day externship with a local business or manufacturer within their community.

-During this experience, teachers will immerse inside a business to observe, and learn.
-Participants will gather information about the inner workings of STEM in the real-world.
+During this experience, teachers immerse themselves inside a business to observe, and learn.
+Participants gather information about the inner workings of STEM in the real-world.

-Through the externship, teachers will answer key questions including:Â
+Through the externship, teachers answer key questions including:Â

 - How could inner workings of this industry apply to classroom experiences?